How To Become A Master of Your Craft

 robert greene mastery book

-2. Listen to audiobooks.
-I’ve found that listening to audiobooks the most effortless way to gain new knowledge
+• 2.
+Listen to audiobooks.
+I’ve found that listening to audiobooks is the most effortless way to gain new knowledge

-3. Check out services like Audible that give you one month of trial and a free audiobook before you even spend a dime.
-I would also recommend finding best podcasts and listening to them during exercise or your daily commute.
-You can understand spoken word even if you play it at 300% the speed.
-Use apps like Audio Speed Changer or Audipo to cut your listening time in half.
+• 3.
+Check out services like Audible that give you one month of trial and a free audiobook before you even spend a dime.
+I would also recommend finding the best podcasts and listening to them during exercise or your daily commute.
+You can understand spoken words even if you play it at 300% of the speed.
+Use apps like Audio Speed Changer or Audio to cut your listening time in half.

-5. Immerse yourself in the subject.
+• 5.
+Immerse yourself in the subject.
 Hit it from as many directions as possible.
-Listen to it while doing other activities, watch it on the train, read it in your bed.
+Listen to it while doing other activities, watch it on the train, or read it in your bed.
 Look at it when on a treadmill.
-Also, study a couple of books of the same author – you will have a deeper grasp of their method.
-I did it with Dan Kennedy, Jay Abraham, Brian Tracy, Grant Cardone, Tony Robbins, Jim Rohn, John Bogle, Rich Shefren.
+Also, study a couple of books by the same author – you will have a deeper grasp of their method.
+I did it with Dan Kennedy, Jay Abraham, Brian Tracy, Grant Cardone, Tony Robbins, Jim Rohn, John Bogle, and Rich Shefren.

 How did you like this article about gaining profound insight into your field of work and art?
-Please share it with your friends and leave a comment.
-Ole!
+Next up, you may want to explore a guide to the top business book publishers.

 Rafal Reyzer